Mayo Clinic Peregrine Falcon Program – Celebrating 30 Years

 When DDT was banned in 1973, recovery efforts began for many threatened species, including the peregrine falcon.
 In a program that has grown steadily over the years, captive-bred chicks are released, monitored and tracked as they learn to fly and become independent.

 At the invitation of the not-for-profit Midwest Peregrine Society, Mayo Clinic began hosting the falcons in 1987.
 Mayo’s Peregrine Falcon Program is a popular annual activity, involving the support and collaboration of many colleagues.
 Some patients tell us they schedule their medical appointments in order to be on campus when the falcons are in residence!

 Name the Falcon and Banding Day - June 1, 2017

 Banding Day is a very special event in the lives of the young chicks.
-Naturalists working with the Mayo Clinic team will carefully remove the falcon chicks from the nest box on top of the Mayo Building and bring them to Geffen Auditorium.
-There, they will give them a quick physical assessment and add a metal identification band around each fledgling's leg.
+Naturalists working with the Mayo Clinic team carefully removed the falcon chicks from the nest box on top of the Mayo Building and brought them to Geffen Auditorium.
+There, they were given a quick physical assessment and a metal identification band was placed around each fledgling's leg.
 Each band is uniquely lettered and numbered so that if the falcons are observed later, they can easily be identified.
-Before returning the bird to the nest box, they will receive their official names, chosen from the many suggestions submitted.
-Submit your suggestion for male, female and gender-neutral names to HeritageDays@mayo.edu through Tuesday, May 30.
+Before returning the bird to the nest box, their official names were announced: Generose (female), Epic (female) and Lucky Lindy (male).
+Thanks to the many people who submitted suggestions for falcon names!